Ho11ow1/BAcraft/README.md

 ## Project Status
-> **Important Note**: This project is currently in a very early stage of development.
-Features may change,<br/> be revamped or completely removed
+> ⚠️ **Important Note**: This project is currently in a very early stage of development.
+Features may change, be revamped or completely removed

 Current Development Phase::
 - [x] Core architecture design